ua-snap/cmip6-utils/transfers/README.md

 The goals of this pipeline are to:
 1. Identify the target data by comparing our requested data with the current holdings in ESGF using an audit.
 2. Transfer that target data to the ACDN.
-3. Testi that we have successfully identified and transferred the target data.
+3. Test that we have successfully identified and transferred the target data.

 This pipeline will transfer all target data using the native ESGF directory structure: